macgibbons/sql-professional/book-1-carnival-design/chapters/CARNIVAL_DATABASE.md

  - Using CREATE to add new tables
  - Using ALTER to change the structure of a table and its data.
- - Adding missing foreign keys and creating foreign key contraints
+ - Adding foreign key contraints
  - Identifying the order of operations for each query
  - Running a data migration to alter data values

 ## Getting Started

-At this point you should have the Carnival database with tables and data already imported.
+At this point you should have the Carnival database with tables and data already imported into pgAdmin.
 If not please refer to the *Importing Data* chapter.
-With your teammates, use pgAdmin to execute a series of improvements on the database that Monique made.
-Using the new ERD identify the improvements she made by comparing the original script we used to create the database [here](./database/carnival_db_schema.sql) Be prepared to discuss your improvements as a team and why you made them.
+With your teammates, use pgAdmin to execute a series of improvements on the database that Monique made in her new ERD.
+Use the ERD to identify the chnages she made by comparing the original script we used to create the database [here](./database/carnival_db_schema.sql).
+Be prepared to discuss your improvements as a team and why you made them.

 ## Practice: Adding new tables for Carnival